Christilut/node-modern-boilerplate/README.md

 - roll db secrets
 - AWS upload to s3 from client
 - generator for model
+- add error if production and typeorm synchronize=true
+- beforeInsert listener for created, updated

 Not yet tested:
 - Code coverage